matanhaz/Bench4BL/README.md

 Traced:

 - `bootstrap`: Scripts for download and unarchive bug repositories
-- `scripts`: Launch scripts in Python 2
+- `scripts`: Launch scripts
+- `src`: Techniques source code
+- `techniques`: Techniques executables
+    - `packing.sh`: Pack resources for each subject
+    - `unpacking.sh`: Unpack resources for each subject

+The `scripts` folder:

-    - `repository`: Scripts to prepare the resources to execute each technique
+- `repository`: Prepare the resources to execute each technique
-    - `results`: Scripts to collect the execution results of each technique and export to Excel
+- `results`: Collect the execution results of each technique and export to Excel
-    - `analysis`: Scripts to analysis for the result of each technique and features extracted from resources.
+- `analysis`: Analysis for the result of each technique and features extracted from resources.
 We applied Mann-Whitney U test, Pearson correlation and so on
-    - `commons`: Scripts to managing subjects and common functions
+- `commons`: Managing subjects and common functions
 - `utils`: Personal libraries for experiments
-- `src`: Techniques source code
-- `techniques`: Techniques executables
-    - `packing.sh`: Shell script to pack resources for each subject
-    - `unpacking.sh`: Shell script to unpack resources for each subject

 Generated: